Opera becomes first big browser maker with built-in ad-blocker

-FRANKFURT (Reuters) - Norwegian company Opera is introducing a new version of its desktop computer browser that promises to load web pages faster by incorporating ad-blocking, a move that makes reining in advertising a basic feature instead of an afterthought.
+FRANKFURT, March 10 (Reuters) - Opera, the pioneering Web browser developer, is introducing a new version of its desktop computer browser that incorporates ad-blocking features directly into the browser, promising faster page-loading times.

-Faster loading, increased privacy and security and a desire for fewer distractions are behind the growing demand for ad-blockers.
+Faster loading Web pages, increased privacy and security and a less intrusive web browsing experience are behind the growing demand for ad-blockers.
+However, their growing popularity is cutting into the growth of online advertising sales.

-However, their popularity is cutting into the growth of online marketing for site publishers and corporate brands, who rely on reaching web and mobile users to pay for their content rather than restricting access to paid subscribers.

 Opera has a history of introducing innovations that later become common in major browsers such as tabbed browsing and pop-up blocking, which helped users control an earlier generation of in-your-face ads and malware disguised as advertising.

-Opera said on Thursday it was introducing a version of its browser aimed at software developers and early adopters, but will eventually offer the feature for both computers and phones.
+Opera said on Thursday it was introducing a version of its browser aimed at software developers and early adopters, but will eventually offer the feature in future browsers for both computers and phones.

 The Oslo-based firm ranks a distant fifth behind more mainstream desktop computers browsers from Microsoft, Google, Firefox and Apple.
 The company counts 60 million active monthly desktop users worldwide.

-Opera sees no contradiction in the fact that it relies on advertising for a big chunk of its own revenue but is introducing ad-blocking control features in its products.
-Demand for ad-blocking should abate when messages became less disruptive and more relevant, an Opera spokeswoman said.
+The spokeswoman said Opera saw no contradiction in the fact it relies on advertising for a big chunk of its revenue while introducing ad-blocking control features in its products.
+Demand for ad-blocking would abate when less disruptive and more relevant and engaging advertising becomes the norm.
+(Reporting By Eric Auchard; Editing by Georgina Prodhan)

-Because it is building the features directly into its browser, page delivery times are 40 percent faster than existing ad-blocker plug-ins, or browser extensions, it said.
-Top plug-in providers include AdBlock, AdMuncher and Ghostery that run on top of existing browsers.

-A study published by PageFair and Adobe estimated online ad revenue lost to blockers in 2015 would amount to $21.8 billion and those losses could almost double to $41.4 billion in 2016.
-Ad-placement firm Carat forecasts global digital and mobile advertising will near $150 billion this year.